 Depending on the size of the group and the maturity of the learners, you can ask them to speak to someone in the drama and ask them what they’re doing.
 Or to start a conversation with a stranger.

 Leading your learners into the world of Drama is as simple as asking “where would you like to go?”
-I hope in the short time you've been reading this, I’ve sparked your curiosity to learn more about Drama in the EFL classroom – for more resources and an expansion into more drama based activities, check out some of our upcoming online drama workshops listed here.
+I hope in the short time you've been reading this, I’ve sparked your curiosity to learn more about Drama in the EFL classroom – for more resources and an expansion into more drama based activities, be on the lookout for more online drama workshops listed here.

 All workshops are listed in Hong Kong time (GMT+8)*